d-blocks/d-blocks-core/README.md

 ```

 ### **3. Clone Demo Repository**
-To ensure a smooth testing experience, clone our demo project repository, which contains a small data warehouse definition.
-This repository contains a small data warehouse definition, including:
+To ensure a smooth testing experience, clone our demo project repository, which contains a small data warehouse definition, including:
 - **DDL scripts to initialize the environment**
 - **DDL scripts for database objects** (tables, views, indexes, etc.)

-Clone the repository using Git:
+Clone the repository using Git client:
 ```bash
 git clone https://github.com/d-blocks/d-blocks-demo.git
 ```

-Alternatively, you can download the repository as a ZIP file from [GitHub](https://github.com/d-blocks/d-blocks-demo.git), but we encourage users to use Git for better version control and easy updates.
+Alternatively, you can download the repository as a ZIP file from [GitHub](https://github.com/d-blocks/d-blocks-demo.git), but we encourage users to use Git client for better version control and easy updates.

 ### **4. Configure and Test the Utility**
 After cloning the demo repository, configure and test the utility by following these steps: